CBSR-Biobank/biobank/docs/client_manual_installation.md

-# Biobank thick client manual installation
+# Biobank client manual installation

 Please follow these instructions to manually install the Biobank thick client.
 These instructions apply for the following operating systems: Microsoft Windows, Apple Mac OSX, and Linux.
 Also, ensure